pingcap/docs-cn/telemetry.md

 ### Disable TiDB telemetry at deployment

-When deploying TiDB clusters, configure [`enable-telemetry = false`](/tidb-configuration-file.md#enable-telemetry-new-in-v402) to disable the TiDB telemetry collection on all TiDB instances.
-You can also use this setting to disable telemetry in an existing TiDB cluster, which does not take effect until you restart the cluster.
+When the telemetry is enabled in existing TiDB clusters, you can configure [`enable-telemetry = false`](/tidb-configuration-file.md#enable-telemetry-new-in-v402) on each TiDB instance to disable the TiDB telemetry collection on that instance, which does not take effect until you restart the cluster.

 Detailed steps to disable telemetry in different deployment tools are listed below.